 At the 18th National Congress of the CPC in Beijing in November 2012, outgoing CPC General Secretary Hu Jintao delivered a report that was drafted by a group led by incoming CPC General Secretary Xi Jinping.
 The report called for strengthening political, economic, cultural, and social cross-strait ties to achieve eventual "peaceful reunification."
 While stressing political ties first and without new initiatives, the report indicated that top-level authoritative policy would continue to call for the "1992 Consensus," military CBMs, and a peace agreement.

 On his part, Taiwan President Ma said in his New Year day address for 2013 that he will cooperate with Xi Jinping on the basis of the "1992 Consensus," but Ma clarified that each side of the strait retains its own interpretation of what "one China" means.
 Ma said that his policy would seek to expand all aspects of cross-strait ties while stressing economic and people-to-people ties.
-Ma said that Taiwan will seek to loosen further the restrictions on investments, students, and individual travelers from the mainland, including through amendment of Taiwan's "Act Governing Relations between the People of the Taiwan Area and the Mainland Area."
-Ma also said that the two sides would establish "administrative offices" in each other's territory.
-By April 2013, negotiations for setting up the representative offices reportedly raised issues (particularly in the opposition DPP) about sovereignty and national flags, legal immunity and inviolability, equal and reciprocal rights, official visits to detained citizens (including Taiwan's intelligence agents in China), issuance of travel permits (visas), non-interference in Taiwan's elections, security, and political talks.
+Ma said that Taiwan will seek to loosen further the restrictions on investments, students, and individual travelers from the mainland, including through amendment of the "Act Governing Relations between the People of the Taiwan Area and the Mainland Area."
+Moving on to a political matter, Ma said that the two sides would establish reciprocal, representative offices.